binhonglee/GlobeTrotte/README.md

 ## Setup

-1. In the `config` folder, you will find a `sample.config` file.
-2. Clone that file.
+1. Run `./scripts/setup.sh`
+2. (If you have not already,) create a Postgres DB for the project.
-3. Fill in your postgres credentials.
+3. Fill in your PostgreSQL credentials in `config/psql.config`.
-4. Rename the cloned file as `psql.config`.

 ## Build